 One of the biggest factors in making my decision to pursue fellowship at Texas Children’s Hospital was the opportunities available for research.
 Whatever research you want to pursue, you’ll likely find a lab that fulfills just what you’re looking for!
 I am so excited to be joining the Cell and Gene Therapy lab in August, 2020, to study CAR-T cell therapy in the treatment of osteosarcoma and hope to contribute to moving this field forward!

 Clinical Fellow, 2019-2022

-I am so incredibly grateful for the opportunity to train at Texas Children’s Cancer and Hematology Centers.
+I am so incredibly grateful for the opportunity to train at Texas Children’s Cancer and Hematology Center.
 The range and volume of clinical exposure during first year was truly formative for our class of fellows — we are bonded by this shared experience, and continue to rely on each other as colleagues.
 In addition, the sheer number of faculty genuinely interested in serving as clinical, research, and even personal mentors to trainees is unique; I cannot imagine fellowship without their support.

 Elizabeth “Liz” Seashore, MD

 Clinical Fellow, 2016-2019